-Only two months left before the 8th World Congress against the Death Penalty, the countdown begins!
+Only two months left before the 8th World Congress against the Death Penalty!

-Preparations are underway for the 8th World Congress against the Death Penalty, which will take place in Berlin from 15-18 November.
-More than 1,000 participants from 90 countries are expected in the German capital for the most important meeting of abolitionists.
+The 8th World Congress Against the Death Penalty will take place in Berlin from November 15 to 18: more than a thousand participants from 90 countries are expected in the German capital for the most important meeting of abolitionists.
 Those wishing to participate, either on site or online, will be able to register via our new "8th World Congress" application as of October 3rd.

 Political figures, activists and committed citizens will gather over four days, to debate major issues concerning the death penalty situation around the world.